 So you’ll need to be patient and allow the onions to grow.
-You will want to continue misting the soil as needed.
+You will continue misting the soil as needed.

 Again, you don’t want to overwater, so check your soil daily.
 When you stick your finger in the ground and it is dry, then you’ll know it is time to mist the soil again.
 Overwatering young seeds are as big of a threat to them as not watering enough.

-However, once you see that your onions have a sprout on them that stands about 4 or 5 inches tall, you’ll know it is time for a trim.
-You’ll want to use kitchen scissors to trim the sprout back to a more manageable size.
+However, once you see that your onions have a sprout on them that stands about 4 or 5-inches tall, you’ll know it is time for a trim.
+You’ll use kitchen scissors to trim the sprout back to a more manageable size.